 The other limitation on rent to owner is the maximum rent standard at initial occupancy (24 CFR 982.508).
-When a family initially receives tenant-based assistance for occupancy of a dwelling unit, whether it is a new admission or a move to a different unit, the family share of rent may not exceed 40% of the family's monthly-adjusted income, except for Moving Forward families moving into a Choice Communities neighborhood who have been approved for the 50% rent burden.
+When a family initially receives tenant-based assistance for occupancy of a dwelling unit, whether it is a new admission or a move to a different unit, the family share of rent may not exceed 50% of the family's monthly-adjusted income.